LZ Granderson: Personal life

-In a 2012 column for CNN.com, Granderson openly stated that he was gay.
+In a 2012 column for CNN.com, Granderson stated that he was gay.
 Granderson has one son, Isaiah, from his previous marriage to a woman.

 Granderson's husband Steve Huesing is PetSmart's VP of Planning and interim president of Chicago's Marriage Equality USA.
-When the two were married in 2016, ESPN showed pictures of his wedding on SportsNation, the show he was a co-host on.
+When the two were married in 2016, ESPN showed pictures of his wedding on SportsNation, the show on which he was a co-host.
 Granderson spoke about this moment on the LGBTQ&A podcast saying, "I really don't recall anyone else at ESPN who married their same-sex partner having those pictures up on the network prior to that day...I had to believe that there was a queer kid out there working in a bar, maybe not even having the volume on, glancing up and seeing that on ESPN.
 I know what that would've done for me."

+In 2024, Granderson disclosed that he is living with HIV.

+Granderson is also a faculty member at his alma mater, Western Michigan University in the School of Communication.